Gia-Huynh/HocThongKe_TextSummarization/README.md

 * Type `localhost:8888` on your browser to access the web page
 #### Alternative for windows users: The bat file
 * Alternatively, navigate to the "Web_Demo" folder and double click the RunWebDemo.bat file to start the web server.
+* Type `localhost:8888` on your browser to access the web page